kyma-project/busola/tests/README.md

 npm run start
 ```

-To run the tests, pointing to a `remote Busola` cluster with `custom` domain, use this command:
+To open the `tests runner`, pointing to a `remote Busola` cluster with `custom` domain, use this command:

 ```bash
 CYPRESS_DOMAIN={YOUR_DOMAIN} npm start
 ```

-To run the tests, pointing to a `local Busola` instance, use this command:
+To open the `tests runner`, pointing to a `local Busola` instance, use this command:

 ```bash
 npm run start:local